top of page

 /highlights

-/as a linguist
+/as a sociolinguist

 As a sociolinguist, I am fascinated by the intricate ways in which language interacts with society, especially in the diverse and multilingual context of the Philippines and Southeast Asia.
 Whether exploring language variation, change, or contact, I am constantly seeking new ways to understand the dynamic relationship between language and culture.
 My research employs a wide range of techniques, including corpus-based analysis, experimental methods, ethnographic fieldwork, and computational approaches, as I delve into diverse datasets ranging from natural speech to social media data.